Aadhithya33/VSD-HDP/README.md

 5.Pin Placement and Logical cell Placement Blockage - After power planning Pin placement is done according to the netlist and Clock pins are larger in size than Input/Output ports because clock has to go to every place in the chip , so to avoid degradation in the clock, clock pins are larger because larger than size lesser the resistance.

-6. After this Floorplan is ready for placement and routing.
+6.After this Floorplan is ready for placement and routing.

 * Below image explains the steps involved in the floor planning
 ![image](day7/Screenshot5.png)